moj-analytical-services/splink/docs/topic_guides/performance/optimising_duckdb.md

 ## Configuration

 ### Ensuring 100% CPU usage across all cores on `predict()`

+The aim is for overall parallelism of the predict() step to closely align to the number of thread/vCPU cores you have:
+- If parallelism is too low, you won't use all your threads
+- If parallelism is too high, runtime will be longer.

 The number of CPU cores used is given by the following formula: